Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/schedule.md

 * <a href="https://www.bioinformaticsalgorithms.org/bioinformatics-chapter-11">Online chapter</a>

 ### Assignments
+During Dr. Neely's talk, post 1-3 questions.
+I'll facilitate the Q/A.

+After the talk, please submit an answer to the question using our usual mode: <a href="https://classroom.github.com/a/KBByCbyf">After guest lecture</a>

 Project videos are due starting Week 2 and continue until Week 10.
 We will be using Flipgrid for this.
 * <a href="https://flipgrid.com/anderson8541">https://flipgrid.com/anderson8541</a>